-City CDBG funds provide support for door-to-door transportation and assist with day-to-day tasks for seniors who are 65 years of age or older.
+City CDBG funds provide support for door-to-door transportation and assist with day-to-day tasks for older adults who are 65 years of age or older.
 Riders pay no fee.
-Transportation and inhome services are provided by volunteers.
+Transportation and in-home services are provided by volunteers.
 The program does not provide transportation for persons in wheelchairs.
 Persons needing accessible vehicles for transportation are referred to the countywide paratransit program.